awestover/theknightdawns/README.md

 ***************************************************************************************************
 ####TODO

-## start quest system
-  - record quests in users
-  - first need to send username to main.cpp
-    -- and probably render it

 ## battle mode
     -- lots of stuff todo
     -- first of all what stats should they even have